How to Make The Best Homemade Halloween Slime (No Borax!)

 The Best DIY Halloween Slime Recipe

-Here’s the ultimate go-to DIY Halloween slime recipe that’s quick, easy, and gives you that perfect stretchy texture every time.
-It only takes three simple ingredients you probably already have in your pantry, and it’s fail-proof—seriously, you’ll never need another slime recipe again.
+Here’s the ultimate go-to DIY homemade Halloween slime recipe that’s quick, easy, and gives you that perfect stretchy texture every time.
+It only takes three simple ingredients you probably already have in your pantry, and it’s fail-proof.
+Seriously, you’ll never need another slime recipe again.

 Ingredients

-• Optional: Food coloring, glitter, or spooky little toys like plastic spiders or eyeballs for that Halloween vibe.
+- Optional: Halloween confetti, glitter, pom pom balls, or spooky little toys like plastic spiders or eyeballs for that Halloween vibe.

 Instructions